 Measures Concerning Intellectual Property

-The Intellectual Property Group has two functions: the first function is a site supporting function to formulate intellectual property strategies together with each division, new divisions and the Development Department, and to construct a robust intellectual property portfolio; and the second function is a corporate function to examine and enforce intellectual property issues from a company-wide perspective, while cross-functionally connecting the site support function, and such corporate function has intellectual property planning, management, and intellectual property public relations, and so on.
+In order to enhance both autonomous-decentralized intellectual property (IP) activities and governance, the Intellectual Property Group has two functions.
+The first is a site supporting function (Intellectual Property Department) to formulate intellectual property strategies together with each division, new divisions and the Development Department, as well as to construct a robust IP portfolio.
+The second function is a corporate function (Intellectual Property Planning Department) to examine and enforce intellectual property issues from a company-wide perspective, while cross-functionally connecting site support with corporate functions, such as IP planning, management, and IP public relations.

-The Intellectual Property Group engages in intellectual property activities that contribute to the business, while every function closely cooperating each other daily.
+The Intellectual Property Group engages in IP activities that contribute to the business, with every function closely cooperating each day.

 We have established overseas intellectual property sites in the United States, China, and Europe, where we obtain rights for locally created inventions and handle agreements & disputes.
 Those overseas IP sites cooperate with Intellectual Property Group in head office and actively promote intellectual property activities on a global level.